We’ve been looking at different ways to make Ngatai Road safer and easier for everyone, for people riding bikes, pedestrians and people in vehicles.

 - Help reduce traffic congestion and air pollution

-- A two-way, protected on-road cycleway that is 3 metres wide, with a shared path connecting into the back of Otumoetai Intermediate School.
+- A two-way, protected on-road cycleway that is three metres wide, with a shared path connecting into the back of Otumoetai Intermediate School.
 This is to improve safety for people of all ages and abilities who are cycling and walking.

 - A new type of crossing at the Saltmarsh entrance and at the Otumoetai roundabout.
 These two crossings have a zebra crossing combined with a crossing for people on bikes.
 They will enable all ‘vulnerable road users’ to cross safely.